 If given the choice between staring blankly into space or reading architects’ office statements on their website, we choose the first.
 They all say the same thing: we’re sustainable, responsible with budgets, experienced, award-winning, etc. . . .
 The game seems to be how to say nothing in particular and comfort any worries of someone contemplating hiring you.
 After a few clicks, it’s hard not to think that all this quote-unquote professionalism is very cold at its core.
 We can’t tell you exactly when MOS started.
-We like to say it was 2003, but we didn’t have an office space then and our name was !@#?, which we quickly found was too difficult to use because 1. you couldn’t pronounce it and 2. you couldn’t get a web address.
-So, eventually, we drifted towards MOS—an acronym of our names and reflection of a shared desire to be horizontal and fuzzy, as opposed to tall and shiny.
-We began around an oversized table, a surface for collecting and working through a range of design experiments—a make-believe of architectural fantasies, problems, and thoughts.
-As we’ve grown, we remain around a large table, working together on each project through playful experimentation and serious research.
+We like to say it was 2003, sometimes we say 2005, but we were drifting from place to place, we didn’t have an office space then and our name was !@#?, which we quickly found was too difficult to use because 1. you couldn’t pronounce it and 2. you couldn’t get a Web address.
+In 2008, we were licensed and became a legal entity, but we had already had an office and made some buildings.
+At some point, we drifted towards MOS—an acronym of our names and reflection of a shared desire to be horizontal and fuzzy, as opposed to tall and shiny.
+We began around an oversized table, a surface for collecting, gathering, and working through a range of design experiments—a make-believe of architectural fantasies, problems, and thoughts.
+We are now located in New York, we have grown a little, but remain around a large table, working together on each project through playful experimentation and serious research.
+We have won some awards.
+We have written some books.
+We have built some buildings.
+We are currently making more.
 This website indexes that work: housing; schools; houses; cultural institutions; retail; exhibition design; installations; furniture; objects; books; writing; software experiments; and videos.

 — Michael Meredith, Hilary Sample